rairoshni2005/CPP/README.md

 # 8Roshni_23-27_Sem-I_C++
-My video assginment for C++ of 1st semester is in drive link below
+My video assginment for C++ of 1st semester is in drive link below...

 Below is the link for my video assginment of C++